vytautassurvila/vscode-csharp-ls/README.md

 ## Requirements

-This extension requires that the .NET 6 SDK be installed and on path for Visual Studio Code
+This extension requires that the .NET 6 SDK be installed and on path for Visual Studio Code.

+At the moment extension can be installed only by building it from source `npm install &&  npm run build` and then _Install from VSIX..._

 ## Extension Settings